-5 Keys to Creating a Successful Farmers Market Stand
+5 Ideas for Creating a Successful Farmers' Market Stand

 Below is a list of tips that I've developed after two years of running a successful market business.
 Some of these were learned pretty quickly, while others were picked up throughout the journey.

-Example: At one market that I visited, I noticed a vendor that used a very prominent chalk board to list his items that were for sale.
-When I arrived at the market (a couple hours after it had opened), more than half of this items had been crossed out.
+Example: At one market that I visited, I noticed a vendor that used a very prominent chalkboard to list his items that were for sale.
+When I arrived at the market (a couple of hours after it had opened), more than half of these items had been crossed out.
 Seeing this sent a strong message to me.
-It made me feel like, a) this guy has great stuff, and b) I need to get here early if I want to get some because clearly it goes fast.
+It made me think a) this guy has great stuff, and b) I need to get here early if I want to get some because clearly, it goes fast.
 After seeing that, I did the same thing at my market booth and really saw it influence (in a good way) shoppers' behaviors.

 3. Consistent High Quality Earns Customer Trust

 This should seem obvious, but trust me, I've seen a lot of low quality produce at farmers market stands.
 If you provide high-quality goods, you will be rewarded with loyal customers.
 Be a stickler about this.
 Don't let something questionable slip into a customer's hands; otherwise, you may not see that customer come back.